praneybehl/claude-code-review-mcp/README.md

     -   Anthropic: `'claude-3-7-sonnet-20250219'`, `'claude-3-5-sonnet-20241022'`
         *(Ref: https://ai-sdk.dev/providers/ai-sdk-providers/anthropic#model-capabilities)*
     Ensure the model selected is available via the Vercel AI SDK and your API key has access.

+    **Note:** Model names often change as providers release new versions.
+Always check the latest documentation from your provider and update the model names accordingly.
 -   `reviewFocus` (string, optional but recommended):
     Specific areas, concerns, or aspects you want the LLM to concentrate on during the review. (e.g., "Focus on thread safety in concurrent operations.", "Pay special attention to input validation and sanitization.", "Check for adherence to our internal style guide for React components.").
 -   `projectContext` (string, optional but recommended):